Trinity Foundation: Who We Are

-Unfortunately for the public, many of the huge organizations Trinity investigates are legally disguised as churches.
-And even as the problem has increased, news media across the country have reduced their investigative budgets, allowing many of these abuses to continue unreported.
+Unfortunately for the public, many of the huge organizations Trinity investigates are legally disguised as churches—literally disguised, as in invisible funds, no accountability whatsoever.
+Churches (and $100M plus/year televangelist ministries) do not have to file the IRS 990 showing top salaries and where the money goes.
+To top things off, in 2009, the IRS suspended all investigations of churches including the most egregious offenders—congressional legislation has not kept up with IRS organizational realities.
+And even as the problem has increased, news media across the country have reduced their investigative budgets, allowing most of these abuses to continue unreported.

-Although Trinity’s main focus has been on exposing abusive behavior, the foundation has also been active in trying to right some of the wrongs we’ve discovered over the years.
+Other activities—Although Trinity’s main focus has been on exposing abusive behavior, the foundation has also been active in trying to right some of the wrongs we’ve discovered over the years.
 In the late 1980s Trinity Foundation launched the Dallas Project, a challenge to religious organizations to help the homeless.
 The spark for this effort came from what we saw as neglect and exploitation of the needy by the same religious organizations we were investigating.
 Hundreds of lives were touched as a result.
-Direction of the Dallas Project has since been taken under the wing of Community on Columbia (The Block), a church where many members of Trinity Foundation attend.
+Direction of the Dallas Project has since been taken under the wing of Community on Columbia (The Block) in 2010, a church where many members of Trinity Foundation attend.